 Towards the end of the program, students are taught about salary negotiation, which is often one of the most difficult parts of the hiring process.
 Many people, especially those with experience, are reluctant to ask for more money in job interviews.
 A survey by staffing firm Robert Half found that only 39 percent of professionals said they tried to negotiate their salary during their last job offer.

-During this stage, a mentor will help students negotiate for more money and better benefits, and review each job offer in-depth.
+During this stage, a mentor will help students negotiate for more money and better benefits and review each job offer in-depth.
 This, in turn, helps students figure out what they should demand in a salary negotiation to ultimately get a fair job offer.

-This career support is important because students who graduate from a school that does not provide comprehensive technical career support in college.
-As a result, they may not know how to present themselves to a prospective employer.
+This career support is important, as many students do not receive comprehensive technical career support in college.
+As a result, they may not know how to present themselves to prospective employers.
 Even students who graduate from a bootcamp with career support may want to seek guidance from someone who specializes in the technical interview process and finding a job in technology.

-Pathrise has found a gap in the market: there are plenty of skilled technical workers out there, but many of those people do not know how to find a job in tech.
+Pathrise has found a gap in the market; there are plenty of skilled technical workers, but many do not know how to find a job in tech.
 Their model appears to be working, as they serve many demographics of people, from undergraduates seeking their first job to career advancers with a decade of experience.

 Pairing Career Support with Technical Guidance

 In addition to providing career strategy support, Pathrise helps students understand the technical side of the hiring process.
 Indeed, finding jobs, optimizing resumes, and interviewing is common in any job search.
 However, engineers—the company’s target market—need to know more than that.
 During a technical interview, candidates are expected to showcase their skills in front of other people and do so in a way they may not have encountered before.